GeenPeil/teken/README.md

 Mogelijke error values:

- - `form values missing or invalid`
+ - `form values missing or invalid` - one or more values are not correct or missing
  - `captcha invalid`
+ - `image invalid` - this could be either the base64 decoding, or the image format itself

 #### Captcha